-The cafe is walking distance to the Atwater Market where you can pick up all sorts of food items.
+Atwater Market – you can pick up some cheese, meats, baguette and fruit.
+We had a picnic for lunch in a near by park.
 It’s also near the canal.
 We rented bikes using Bixi and headed to old Montreal/ downtown Montreal (while working off those pastries). 😉

-After all that food we decided to have a small dinner.
+Buvette Chez Simone – After all that food we decided to have a small dinner.
 This place hit the spot with its ‘create your own charcuterie’ concept.
 The croquettes were notably delicious, as well as their wines.
 Again, great service and low key, casual yet classy vibe at this spot.
-Great way to end our 48 hour food tour of Montreal.